Cute Paper Pumpkins Tutorial

 Thread all of the paper strips onto a brad and then open up the brad to secure.

 Now start separating and curling the strips and threading them onto a second brad.
-Make sure the end of this brad is sticking out toward what will be the outside of the pumpkin (see #2 below).
+Make sure the end of the brad is sticking out toward what will be the outside of the pumpkin (see #2 below).

 Continue separating the strips, sliding them around so they are next to each other as you go, and threading them onto the brad.